mkudenko/laravel-meetup-codeception/readme.md

 ### Create environment files

-    cp .env.example .env; cp .env.example .env.testing
+    cp .env.example .env

-Specify the correct connection details in the new files.
-You have created a testing database when you set up the site in Vagrant `settings.yml`.
+Specify the correct connection details in the new file.

 ### Create the database tables

     artisan migrate

-Testing database will be populated before running tests and wiped out after.

 _**Note:** Unit tests use SQLite database which runs in memory.
 It's already installed on the Webscope Vagrant box._